samconsidine/bipartite-graph-learning-transcriptomics/README.md

 ```

 ### Run different experiments
 There is no command line interface, so to change the experiment setup, you need to edit the `ExperimentConfig` object in the `benchmarking.py` script directly.
+For example, to change the output `csv` location, change the `ExperimentConfig.name` parameter in the instantiation.